PlanetPolly/beautiful-jekyll/aboutme.md

 subtitle: There's no one I'd rather be than me.
 ---

 Hello, I’m Lei Pan, a master student at [University of Michigan](https://umich.edu/), majoring in **Chemistry**.
 I accomplished my undergraduate study at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
 I've been a member of **Chemistry Honored Program**, [Zhiyuan College](http://zhiyuan.sjtu.edu.cn/goto/en).
-During the third year in undergradute, I went to [University of Illinois at Urbana-Champaign](http://illinois.edu/) for half year as a visiting scholar.
-I have extensive undergraduate research experience, which is just a common step to my academic dream.
+During my third undergraduate year, I went to [University of Illinois at Urbana-Champaign](http://illinois.edu/) for half year as a visiting scholar.
+I have extensive undergraduate research experiences, which are just common steps to my academic dream.

 ### Why me!
-> *"I'm bad, and that's good.
+> "I'm bad, and that's good.
 I will never be good, and that's not bad.
-There's no one I'd rather be than me."--Ralph*
+There's no one I'd rather be than me."-- *Wreck-It Ralph*

 <img src="https://github.com/PlanetPolly/PlanetPolly.github.io/blob/master/img/sam.png?raw=true" width="500px">